 Note: If you cannot find the “ScoobeSystemSettingEnabled” value, create one.
 To do that, right-click on the “UserProfileEngagement” folder, select “New -> DWORD value,” and set the new value name to “ScoobeSystemSettingEnabled”.

 That is it.
-With that, you have successfully disabled the “Let’s finish setting up your device” setup screen in Windows 10.
+With that, you have successfully modified the registry to disable the “Let’s finish setting up your device” setup screen in Windows 11 & Windows 10.

 Thank you!
 This bit of the Windows experience was really irritating me.